To boost engagement with your users and get them to return to your application, you need a way to communicate with them in real-time.

 Send the abandoned cart reminders

 The abandoned carts are the scourge of retailers worldwide.
-Push notifications are a great way to finalise the transaction; however, there is no need to be too pushy.
+Push notification tricks are a great way to finalise the transaction; however, there is no need to be too pushy.
 There is always a chance that your consumer has selected several items and left them in the cart only to come back at a more convenient time.
 Let the goods sit in the cart for a while, and send your first reminder in no less than 6-12 hours.
 Wait for another day before sending the second notification.
 If they still have not gone back to their shopping cart, try winning them back with a discount.

 Offer complementary goods